RiverReports logo

 Glen Canyon Dam - the 710-foot concrete wall that accidentally created a world-class trout fishery

 It's strange fishing.
-You're in the Sonoran Desert, surrounded by red rock canyon walls and Vermilion Cliffs, casting to fish that belong in Montana.
+You're on the Colorado Plateau, surrounded by red rock canyon walls and Vermilion Cliffs, casting to fish that belong in Montana.
 The juxtaposition never quite makes sense, and that's part of the appeal.

 Current Reality Check: The 2022 AGFD Data